-Output Size: Full Size \$ Size is the number of pixels on the LONGER side of the image Format: TIFF-16 \$ (e.g., the horizontal side on a landscape image).
-RAW Power Compression: 99% \$ will calculate the size of the narrow side to create an image Color Profile: ProPhoto RGB \$ with the correct aspect ratio.
-DPI / PPI: 240 dpi \$ ✓ Show in Finder When Export Completes
+Output Size: Full Size

+Size is the number of pixels on the LONGER side of the image (e.g., the horizontal side on a landscape image).
+RAW Power will calculate the size of the narrow side to create an image with the correct aspect ratio.

+Format: JPEG

+Compression: 95%

+Color Profile: sRGB

+DPI / PPI: 72 dpi

+Include Location Information

+Show in Finder When Export Com pletes